 I like to grow my own perennials and annuals using winter sowing.
 I tend to start out with hardy perennial seeds first, as early as January.
 Then I plant annuals and more tender perennials later in March.
 Winter sowing flowers & perennials is a great inexpensive way to grow your garden.
 Save your own seeds, or exchange seed with friends or family and grow your own.

 I am in gardening zone 8b, and these are winter sowing methods that have worked well for me here in the PNW.
 Please let me know if you try this growing method and what you plant when!
+If you aren’t sure what to plant when, I suggest starting a bit of seed, and then 4 weeks later, start another batch.
+Keep notes and compare what did well when.
+Then next year, you will have a better idea of what to plant when.
 I am anxious to hear how you all do!

 Be sure to check out my 2018 Winter Sowing Results!